Social Media Metrics to Measure: What to Track and Why It Matters

 - Whether your ad budget is actually paying off

 But here’s the trick: not every metric matters to every goal.
-That’s why it’s important to group them by purpose and understand what role they play in your strategy.
+That’s why it’s essential to categorize them by purpose and understand their role in your strategy.

 Social Media Metrics to Measure